lemotdesign/one-click-hugo-cms/site/content/what-devices-are-used-for-a-termite-inspection/_index.md

       No need to tear anything apart; just point it where you suspect these critters might be hiding, and it tells you if there's something moving.
 It's a handy tool for anyone trying to catch those sneaky termites without the mess.
     heading: "Termatrac T3i - Motion Detection Device "
     imageUrl: img/termatrac-t3i.jpg
+  - heading: "Moisture Meter - Termite Detection "
+    text: >-
+      A Moisture Meter is another essential gadget for pest inspections.
+Just like its name implies, it measures how much moisture is in the walls.
+      Termites love moist and humid spots, so a higher-than-normal moisture level in your walls could mean they're around.
+Plus, termites leave behind a damp trail as they munch through materials.

+      That's why, at Conquer Termites Gold Coast, we always use both a Thermal Camerar and a moisture meter in every inspection.
+These tools help us spot termite hangouts more effectively.
+    imageUrl: img/moisture-meter-detection-of-termites.jpg
 ---